How Much Does an Executive Assistant Cost? (2026 Guide)

 The EA Cost Formula: Calculating Your Real ROI

-Here's where most cost discussions miss the point.
-The question isn't "how much does an EA cost?" but "how much value does an EA create?"
+Here’s where most cost discussions miss the point.
+The question isn’t “what does an EA cost?” – it’s “what does an EA return?”

 The Formula